curamaj/TypeIO--CMPE131-/README.md

 Other developers include: Parvathy Menon, Vijay Dhanota, Grant Haack.

-Thank you for taking the time to look at this!
+Feel free to look through our images of the site!
+Thank you for taking the time to look at this.